Types of Underwriting Commitments

 Quick Answer

-The commitment type controls who bears the risk of unsold shares and whether the underwriter is acting as a principal (buyer/reseller) or an agent (distributor on best efforts).
-Firm commitment puts the risk on the underwriter; best efforts puts the risk on the issuer; all-or-none and mini-max are contingency variants of best efforts; standby is a firm commitment on whatever is left unsubscribed in a rights offering.
+The commitment type controls who bears the risk of unsold shares and whether the underwriter acts as a principal or an agent.
+Firm commitment puts the risk on the underwriter; best efforts puts it on the issuer; all-or-none and mini-max are contingency variants of best efforts; standby is a firm commitment on unsubscribed shares in a rights offering.

 Now that you understand who signs the syndicate documents, the next question is what they actually agreed to do.
 The commitment type chosen at signing controls the entire risk and economics of the deal.